-Once the bell housing has been cleaned and painted, the re-assembly procedure is begun by installing the two bushings in the bell housing.
+Once the bell housing has been cleaned and painted the re-assembly procedure is begun by installing the two bushings in the bell housing.
 This is where you will need some type of insertion tool.
-One can be made on a lathe from some round (Continued on page 12)
+One can be made on a lathe from some round stock.
+The tool should have a small collar on it that grips the edge of the bushing so it can be driven in without mushrooming the end.